 While the severity of symptoms for fibroid pain may vary, some common symptoms include heavy/long bleeding during periods, pelvic pain or lower back pain, frequent urination, constipation, and pain during sex.
 If your symptoms are preventing you from carrying out your daily life normally, it may be wise to seek treatment.

-Potential causes of fibroids
+Potential causes of fibroid pain

 While the actual causes of fibroids are unknown, there are several factors that could put you at more risk for developing them.
 Obesity, a family history of fibroids, getting your period early, not having children, or experiencing menopause late could make you more likely to develop fibroids throughout your life.